How to Clean Rubber Garage Flooring

 Step 3: Mop with your Cleaning Solution

-Once your cleaning solution is ready, you’ll want to mop the floor with a nylon, microfiber or sponge mop.
-Start at the furthest area from the door of the room and start working you way towards the exit.
+Once your cleaning solution is ready, you’ll want to mop the floor with a nylon, microfiber, or sponge mop.
+Start at the furthest area from the door of the room and start working your way towards the exit.
 Pay special attention to the most stubborn and dirty areas.
-Changing the soapy water frequently will help ensure you’re not spreading dirty water around and will give you the cleanest floor.
+Changing the soapy water frequently helps ensure you’re not spreading dirty water around and will give you the cleanest floor.
 You can also reserve one bucket of soapy and one bucket of rinse water.
 Mop or wet-vacuum up all residue.

 Step 4: Allow to Air Dry